Sunday, May 3, 2026

 Conclusion

 The Tuesday rollback that cost us six engineering hours and a customer-trust dip was the cheapest education we could have had on this pattern.
-Every model swap since has gone through shadow-then-canary, every kill-switch trip has been auto-paged, and the rollback duration when something does go wrong is now under 30 seconds because the switch is armed and the old model is warm.
+Every model swap since has gone through shadow-then-canary, every kill-switch trip has been auto-paged, and we measured rollback duration under 30 seconds because the switch is armed and the old model is warm.
 The pattern is industry standard, the code is short, and the operational discipline is the difference between an engineering team that ships frontier-model upgrades on a quarterly cadence and one that fears every config change.

 If you take three things from this post: shadow before live, sticky-by-user routing on the ramp, and an automated kill-switch on per-cohort metrics.
 Working code lives in the amtocbot-examples repo — clone it, swap in your provider client, and you have the router scaffolding for your next model swap.
 Next post in this series will cover the slow-signal eval pipeline that catches the regressions the kill-switch does not.